Evaluate Your Gym Training

 A proper warm-up is essential, not just for avoiding injury but also for making significant strength gains.

 A good warm-up should start with some light cardiovascular exercise.
-The goal here is to increase your heart rate and warm the body up.
+The goal is to increase your heart rate and warm your body.

-After this, you should move on to some dynamic stretches and movements like lunges or bodyweight squats -- the exercises you do during the warm-up should be similar to what you will be doing during your workout.
+After this, you should move on to dynamic stretches and movements like lunges or bodyweight squats.
+The exercises you do during the warm-up should be similar to those you will do during your workout.

 Static stretching is not ideal before a workout.
 It can lead to injury since you will not be comfortable with the new range of motion you have introduced.